AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Ethics Statement

 \subsection{Counterargument Generation Action}

 Thus far, we have generated all the essential components of an argument, including a claim, reasoning and concession.
 Next, we generate the final counterargument based on these components.
-This step requires to properly understand the components and effectively organize the content to produce a coherent outcome.
+This step requires properly understanding the components and effectively organizing the content to produce a coherent outcome.
 We again rely on $\mathcal{M}$ to execute the action.
-As shown in Figure~\ref{fig:arg_gen}, besides the task instruction and prompt, we further include pre-defined requirements on aspects including stance, coherence and clarity, to enhance overall performance and effectiveness.
+As shown in Figure~\ref{fig:arg_gen}, besides the task instruction and prompt, we further include pre-defined requirements on aspects including stance, coherence, and clarity, to enhance overall performance and effectiveness.